-I have yet to meet a person who wants to start a business that’s going to fail.
+I have yet to meet someone who wants to start a business that will fail.
 If starting a business is in your future, understand that starting a business is a process, not an event.
-Take the time to do the thinking and the research and avoid the business mistakes discussed above.
+Take the time to think and research and avoid the business mistakes discussed above.
 You’ll hugely increase the likelihood of your new business succeeding.

 President and CEO

-About the Author: Since founding Wakefield Talabisco International in 1992, Barbara has brought her vast network of personal contacts and in-depth industry understanding to the firm.
-Her dynamic results-driven personality, ingenuity and combination of creative candidate-development skills consistently generate successful placements.
-Barbara leads searches for corporate clients ranging from innovative start-ups to billion-dollar multi-nationals.
+Since founding Wakefield Talabisco International in 1992, Barbara has brought her vast network of personal contacts and in-depth industry understanding to the firm.
+Her dynamic, results-driven personality, ingenuity, and combination of creative candidate-development skills consistently generate successful placements.
+Barbara leads searches for corporate clients ranging from innovative start-ups to billion-dollar multinationals.

 Barbara’s experience in the executive-search industry spans more than 30 years.
 With a background in research, she moved rapidly to the level of partner and has contributed to the success of the well-known firms Judd Falk, Rene Plessner, Kurt Einstein Associates, and Gilbert Tweed Associates.
 Barbara’s industry specialization encompasses consumer products, financial services, direct selling/direct marketing, fashion, cosmetics, technology, and retail.
 Her clients include some of America’s fastest-growing companies.